kwilteam/js-sdk-demo/README.md

 ## Node.js
 Sample node.js files can be found under the "./node" folder.
 The node folder contains examples for how to deploy a database, execute queries against the database, and read from the database using GraphQL.

-To initiate using the SDK in Node.js, being by using the "NodeKwil" class.
+To initiate using the SDK in Node.js, begin by using the "NodeKwil" class.

 ## Browser
 Sample browser files can be found under the "./browser" folder.
 The "./browser/main.js" contains an example for how to deploy a Kwil database in the browser.